DataDog/dd-trace-js/README.md

 ### Linting

-We use [ESLint](https://eslint.org) to make sure that new code is conform to our coding standards.
+We use [ESLint](https://eslint.org) to make sure that new code conforms to our coding standards.

 To run the linter, use: